fuxiaoming-lumi/ot-nxp/README.md

 [rt1170-page]: src/imx_rt/rt1170/README.md
 [rw612-page]: src/rw/rw612/README.md

+# NXP OpenThread Border Router

+To learn more about this project, see [NXP OTBR README][otbr-readme-page].

+[otbr-readme-page]:examples/br/README-OTBR.md

 # Contributing

 We would love for you to contribute to OpenThread and help make it even better